cgrymala/post-content-shortcodes/readme.txt

 Yes.
 The way this plugin works, there is no distinction between multi-network & multisite.
 You can use the `blog_id` argument to pull posts from any site in the entire multi-network installation; regardless of which network they fall under.

 == Changelog ==

+= 0.3.2 =

+* Fix bug with the way post-list transients were stored (and therefore retrieved)
+* Update class names to better match [WP Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards)
+* Add `pcsc-transient-timeout` filter for transient timeout (to allow shorter or longer caching of data)

 = 0.3.1 =